 Commonly used NSAIDs include:

-You may be advised not to use NSAIDs if you currently have a stomach ulcer or if you have had one in the past.
+You may be advised not to take NSAIDs if you currently have or have had a stomach ulcer.

-Paracetamol can often be used as an alternative painkiller, as it's generally considered safer.
+Paracetamol can often be used as an alternative painkiller.